StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 This is essentially correct (although see the discussion on culture and adulthood below).

+Do also note that it is probably right and good for some young people -- those  beginning to manifest leadership and teaching gifts -- to step up and help lead their peers.
+This is different from these people  completely taking on the Church office of pastor-teacher, but it is nonetheless worth mentioning.

 ### 2. On Timothy's age

 Yes, you have it right here -- Paul's comments in 1 Timothy 4:12 are aimed at getting people to listen to a full-grown man (even if a young one), not a child.
-Paul picks up Timothy on his second missionary journey (see Acts 16:1ff).
+Paul picked up Timothy on his second missionary journey (see Acts 16:1ff).
 Regardless of Timothy's exact age at this point, he traveled with Paul and Paul's other companions for some time.
 (This large dose of serious life-experience no doubt helped Timothy grow up quickly if he wasn't already mature before joining Paul's party).
-Without getting into the nitty-gritty details of dating Paul's writings, Paul wrote 1 Timothy a good number of years after picking up Timothy here.
+Without getting into the nitty-gritty details of dating Paul's writings, Paul wrote 1 Timothy a good number of years after first picking up Timothy.
 Common sense tells us that Timothy must have been at least an older teenager before joining Paul (since travel in antiquity was so harsh and inhospitable, he would have been an immense burden in the traveling otherwise), so he's definitely in his 20s or 30s when Paul is writing 1 Timothy 4:12.
 (And of course Paul had handed him the reigns of leadership in Ephesus some time before this -- compare 1 Timothy 1:3).

-Worth pointing out is that "adulthood" is a culturally conditioned concept.
+Worth pointing out is that "adulthood" is a concept that is very strongly culturally conditioned.
 For the vast majority of history, girls were considered to be women (and of marriageable age) once puberty hit and they started menstruating.
 Boys were a bit more variable by culture, but we're still usually talking teens rather than 20s in most times and places.
 Considering lifespans were noticeably shorter until recent times, you sort of see why people took on the adult mantle sooner.

 The same can still be true even nowadays, by the way.
 Kids in difficult circumstances (e.g., having to take care of younger siblings due to the absence of one or both parents) tend to grow up real fast, no matter their chronological age.
 In the United States, our society has pushed back full adulthood and independence until early to mid 20s (for most people), but this is somewhat artificial.

-All this is a long way of saying that squinting too closely at this concept of "only adults can be pastor-teachers" is still problematic if you try to force one culture's definition of adulthood on a different culture.
+All this is a long way of saying that squinting too closely at this concept of "only adults can be pastor-teachers" is *still* problematic if you try to force one culture's definition of adulthood on a different culture.
 This example hopefully helps illustrate why I have been so strongly making the point that the specifics of Church polity are purposefully left vague in scripture.

 ### 3. Examples of non-married pastor-teachers?

-Barnabas is an example of a teacher who was not married (compare 1 Corinthians 9:5-6).
+Barnabas is an example of a pastor-teacher who was not married (compare 1 Corinthians 9:5-6).

 Regarding scripture as a whole, you might also consider Elijah and John the Baptist (who is typologically connected to Elijah).
 Moses was married (twice), but Elijah never was.

 Jesus Himself is also an example of an unmarried teacher, but He had a very special mission and calling.
-We certainly can (and should!) learn from His life and His example, but we are definitely not anywhere near Him in terms of our understanding and faithfulness.
-(This is why "What would Jesus do?" is somewhat useless as a concept -- it is always more appropriate to ask "What does Jesus want me to do?").
+While we certainly can (and should!) learn from His life and His example, we are definitely not anywhere near Him in terms of our understanding and faithfulness.
+(Compare the cautionary note from my last response).

 ### 4. The high-level view of Church polity

 {{% quote %}}
 So the logic basically goes "All churches have people who teach and therefore have authority, whatever you want to call them.
 Everything else matters not in the specifics."
 Is that right?
 {{% /quote %}}

 Yes, you have things right here too.
 It really is that simple!